 Taking birth control pills like Kariva don’t cause yeast infections.
 However, they might increase your likeliness of getting a yeast infection due to the way the pill changes the natural balance of hormones in your body.

 Taking Kariva in the early stages of pregnancy cannot cause a miscarriage.
 If there is a chance you might be pregnant then you shouldn’t take Kariva until you’ve taken a pregnancy test.
-On the other hand, if you are pregnant and wish to terminate the pregnancy, you need to make an appointment to get an abortion.
-You’ll be given a pill which induces a miscarriage but this works in a completely different way to birth control pills.

 This depends on how you have started taking Kariva.
 For Sunday starters, i.e if you started the pill on the Sunday after your period, Kariva won’t be effective for the first 7 days.
 This means you’ll need to use additional birth control during this time.
 If you started Kariva at the beginning of your period, you’ll be protected from pregnancy right away.